sogars/sogars/README.md

 - Ethical Hacking: Identified vulnerabilities in web applications and networks.
 - Automated File Processing: Developed scripts for efficient processing of large file volumes.

-If you're interested in collaborating or have any questions/tips,  feel free to reach out.
+If you're interested in collaborating or have any questions, please feel free to reach out.